grobenmarketing/r7-creative-branding/Brand Pillars/00-overview.md

 *Founders pricing for first 15 clients.
 Full price: $1200-$1800/month + $600 implementation fee.

 **What Makes Us Different:**
-1. Free Brand Pillars foundation (competitors charge $2K+)
+1. Free Brand Pillars foundation (competitors charge $1,500+)
 2. You do 10-15%, we do 85-90%
 3. Complete integrated approach (not fragmented)
-4. 30-day free trial (prove it works first)
+4. 30-day trial at no cost (prove it works, see the process)
-5. Results as a Service (not hours or features)
+5. Results as a Service (not hours or features or creative work)

 **Results:** 25-50% more calls, 35-70% more clicks, 15-30% less price resistance